LandonTClipp/lambda-docs/docs/public-cloud/on-demand/running-benchmark-gh200.md

     repository on GitHub and then fork the repository.
 By using your own fork instead of the original repository, you'll be able to push your benchmark results to a single location.
-1. In your ODC instance's JupyterHub terminal, pull the NGC PyTorch^&reg;^ Docker image:
+1. In your ODC instance's JupyterHub terminal, pull the NGC PyTorch® Docker image:

     ```bash